Invoice Factoring: All You Need to Know

 Pros

-• Quick cash flow boost
+- Quick cash flow boost

-• You can give terms to your customers without worries
+- You can give terms to your customers without worries

-• High approval ratio
+- High approval ratio

-• Cash flow without debt
+- Cash flow without debt

-• No collateral or personal guarantees required
+- No collateral or personal guarantees are required

-• Minimal credit score requirements
+- Minimal credit score requirements

-• Operational support to A/R department
+- Operational support to A/R department

-• Much cheaper than invoice financing
+- It is much cheaper than invoice financing

 Cons

-• Not accessible to B2C (those that work only with consumers)
+- Not accessible to B2C (those that work only with consumers)

-• More expensive than traditional business financing
+- More expensive than traditional business financing

-• Requires ceding some control of client interactions regarding A/R
+- Requires ceding some control of client interactions regarding A/R

-• Not a solution for unpaid invoices that are late or delinquent
+- Not a solution for unpaid invoices that are late or delinquent

-• Liability for non-creditworthy customers (in most cases)
+- Liability for non-creditworthy customers (in most cases)

-Bank Financing vs Invoice Factoring
+Bank Financing vs. Invoice Factoring

 If you qualify for a bank loan, take it!
 As it’s cheaper than invoice factoring, the choice is a no-brainer.
 Unfortunately, many organizations fail to meet the business loan requirements.